 Research projects are currently being prepared for an initial round of projects by the Future Fuels CRC.
-Many of the industry partners of FFCRC have operations in Queensland (for example, Australian Gas Infrastructure Group, APA, Jemena) and the University of Queensland is one of the research supporters of FFCRC.
+Many of the industry partners of FFCRC have operations in Victoria (for example, Australian Gas Infrastructure Group, APA, Jemena) and the University of Melbourne, RMIT University and Deakin University are research supporters of the FFCRC.

-Opportunities for Queensland
+Opportunities for Victoria